EReeeN1208/neural-network-C/README.md

 ├── mnist.zip
 ├── mnist_test.csv --> unzip mnist.zip
 └── mnist_train.csv --> unzip mnist.zip
+scripts
+├── build_unix.sh --> builds project for mac/linux
+├── prepare_data_unix.sh --> copied into the build - not for use in/during development
+└── run_unix.sh --> copied into the build - not for us in/during development
 src
 ├── activationfunctions.h --> contains activation functions and their derivatives
 ├── csv.h --> contains code for opening, reading and parsing CSV files